apiel/isomor/Readme.md

 cp -r src src-isomor
 ```

 In `src-isomor` add a folder `server`.
 This folder will be all server side files.
-All this files will be transpilled to be usable from the client.
+All this files will be transpiled to be usable from the client.

 > **Note:** the transpiler only transpile file in root of `src-isomor/server`. `server` folder can contain subfolder, but they should not be directly linked to the app.